futrime/lip/docs/tooth_json_file_reference.md

 - `place`: an array to specify how files in the tooth should be place to the workspace.
 Each item is an object with three sub-fields: (optional)
   - `src`: the source path of the file.
 It can be a file or a directory with suffix "*" (e.g. `plug/*`). (required)
   - `dest`: the destination path of the file.
 It can be a file or a directory.
 If `src` has suffix "*", `dest` must be a directory.
 Otherwise, `dest` must be a file. (required)
-- `preserve`: an array to specify which files should be preserved when uninstalling the tooth.
+- `preserve`: an array to specify which files in `place` field should be preserved when uninstalling the tooth.
 Each item is a string of the path of the file. (optional)
 - `remove`: an array to specify which files should be removed when uninstalling the tooth.
-Each item is a string of the path of the file.
-Note that files specified in `place` but not in `preserve` will be removed when uninstalling the tooth.
-Therefore, you don't need to specify them in `remove`. (optional)
+Each item is a string of the path of the file. (optional)

 ### Examples